A focaccia bread in the process of baking in an ovenA focaccia bread in the process of baking in an oven

 Another important tip for preparing the perfect focaccia dough is to let it rest and rise properly.
 After kneading the dough, cover it with a damp cloth and let it rest in a warm, draft-free place for at least an hour.
 This will allow the dough to rise and develop a light, airy texture.
 It’s also important to avoid overworking the dough, as this can result in a tough, dense focaccia.
 Finally, don’t be afraid to experiment with different toppings and flavor combinations to make your focaccia truly unique and delicious!

-See also How to make zucchini bread at home?
+See also How to make artisan bread at home?

 Essential tools needed for baking focaccia bread